burgurpun/skiff/README.md

 `flatpak run com.harbourmasters.Shipwright`

 ### Known issue
-- RUNNING: If running installed app from terminal, it will generate the config files from current directory.
-Change back to home or ~ before running app.
+- RUNNING: Use app menu entry!
+If running installed app from terminal, it will generate the config files from current directory.
+Change back to home or ~ (cd ~) before running app.
 - BUILD: the flatpak-builder --install-deps-from=flathub flag was giving me errors.
 Omitted and added to requirements instead.
 - BUILD: missing metadata XML. https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines
 - BUILD: not 100% sure of cleanup or build flags.
 Built Flatpak file is ~29MB.